Arnaiz23/TuManga/Documentation/Routes.md

 * Get the order that had the id who recive
     * .get /order/:id {authorization: Bearer token} and middleweare is user or high

+### Others

+* Get image
+    * .get /image/:id
+* Upload image
+    * .post /image/:id?
+    * id upload in a specific product
+* Search an user in admin ????
+* Change the state of the user (in adminPanel or account)
+    * .patch /user/:state